hhenrichsen/hhenrichsen/README.md

 </p>

 ## About Me
 Hey, I'm Hunter.
-I'm 24 years old.
-I'm a software engineer and team lead at @LucidSoftware.
+I'm 25 years old.
+I'm a senior software engineer and team lead at @LucidSoftware.
 Development and automation are my passions.
 I like to write code that makes it easier for me to write code, as evidenced by some of my projects.
 When I'm not writing code, I'm probably writing a